adityadeshmukh6996/CV-SCANNER/README.md

 A common application of image processing or computer vision is a document scanner.
 They are typically used on mobiledevices.
 Maybe you have used one already. we want a solution which does detect the document automatically and then provides a proper scan of the document.
+References from Open-CV official documentation and learned a lot through a you tube channel

 Goals :
 For our scanner to work, we need to fulfil a three step algorithm: